xma711/notebook/software_engineering/git/github/README.md

 some other points
 -----------------------

-to monitor github on your phone, you can install the github app from the apps market.
+To monitor github on your phone, you can install the github app from the apps market.